-The historical data for the years 1990 – 2018 is based on 2020 national inventory submissions that were reported in AR4 GWPs.
+The historical data for the years 1990 – 2019 is based on 2021 national inventory submissions that were reported in AR4 GWPs (UNFCCC, 2021).

 NDC and other targets

-Target emission levels for 2020, 2030 and 2050 were calculated from the 2020 national inventory submissions (CRF, 2018).
-For Ukraine’s Copenhagen Pledge and NDC, we apply an accounting method that subtracts the projected LULUCF sink, assuming that LULUCF emissions in 2020 and 2030 remain at the historical average level over 2007–2018 (-12MtCO2e), from the target level incl.
-LULUCF for 2030.
+Target emission levels for 2020, 2030 and 2050 were calculated from the 2021 national inventory submissions.
+For Ukraine’s NDC, we apply an accounting method that subtracts the projected LULUCF sink for 2030 from the Reference scenario of the NDC modelling report (-12.2 MtCO2e) from the target level incl.
+LULUCF for 2030 (IEF, 2021).

-Current policy projections
+Planned policy projections

-We applied a novel method to estimate the COVID-19 related dip in greenhouse gas emissions in 2020 and the deployment through to 2030.
-The uncertainty surrounding the severity and length of the pandemic creates a new level of uncertainty for current and future greenhouse gas emissions.
-We first update the current policy projections using most recent projections, usually prepared before the pandemic.
-We then distil the emission intensity (GHG emissions/GDP) from this pre-pandemic scenario and apply to it most recent GDP projections that take into account the effect of the pandemic.
-For 2020 – 2022 we use post-COVID GDP growth rates provided by the IMF.
-From 2023 onwards we then apply the GDP growth until 2030 that was used as a basis for the original pre-pandemic current policy scenario.
+To reflect the emissions reduction resulting from the COVID-19 pandemic, we then applied a novel method to estimate the COVID-19 related dip in greenhouse gas emissions in 2020 and the deployment through to 2030.
+Ukraine’s GHG emissions in 2020 are estimated using the 2020 value for total CO2 emissions from the Global Carbon Project, adjusting industry and energy non-CO2 emissions from 2019 by multiplying them by the decline in GDP in 2020, and calculating a five-year trend of agriculture and waste non-CO2 emissions (Global Carbon Project, 2020).
+The uncertainty surrounding the severity and length of the pandemic creates a new level of uncertainty for future greenhouse gas emissions.
+We first update the current policy projections using most recent projections, as outlined above.
+We then derive the emission intensity (GHG emissions/GDP) from this pre-pandemic scenario and apply to it the most recent GDP projections that consider the effect of the pandemic.
+For Ukraine, we assume that the Agriculture and Waste sector are not affected by the COVID-19 induced GDP drop and, therefore, do not apply our methodology to these sector emissions.

-Global Warming Potential values
+Global Warming Potentials values